In this latest video, users are seen testing the most recent prototype of Google Glass using voice commands.

 To solve the problem governments have been issuing protective sleeves that prevent your documents from being read until the sleeve is removed.

 But what about your credit and debit cards?
-Well, radio waves can't penetrate aluminium so if your cards are wrapped in aluminium then your safe from scanners.
+Well, radio waves can't penetrate aluminum so if your cards are wrapped in aluminum then your safe from scanners.

-Better still, get an aluminium case for your cards.
+Better still, get an aluminum case for your cards.

-There are inexpensive aluminium cases (security wallets) that are designed to conveniently hold and protect 9 cards from RFID scanners.
+There are inexpensive aluminum cases (security wallets) that are designed to conveniently hold and protect 9 cards from RFID scanners.